dev-bhatia/shtrahman_lab_behavior/README.md

 ## License

-This project currently does NOT have a license.
-From [github's guidance](https://choosealicense.com/no-permission/), please [contact The Shtrahman Lab](https://shtrahmanlab.org/contact/) for permission to use any portions of the software in this repository.
+This project is licensed under the MIT License.
+Please [contact The Shtrahman Lab](https://shtrahmanlab.org/contact/) for any questions.